 #2: Rely on Camera’s Histogram, Not Your LCD or EVF

 The camera’s metering system may have its limitations in winter landscapes; however, a camera’s LCD and EVF can also give a false sense of security.
 It is near impossible to distinguish between pure white and overexposure by simply eyeballing it.
 Instead, put your trust in math!
 Review the histogram for proper exposure.
 This doesn’t mean that the histogram needs to be a nice round bell curve.
 The right of histogram shows the light pixel data.
 If the scene is filled with snow, then the histogram should lean heavily to the right.

 #3: Use Exposure Compensation when needed

-If the histogram is pushing too far to the right, try setting the exposure compensation value to +1 or perhaps more depending on the scene and light conditions.
+If the histogram is pushing too far to the right, try setting the exposure compensation value to -1 or perhaps more depending on the scene and light conditions.
+If it is pushing too far to the left, then move the exposure compensation to +1.
 This will help the alleviate the issue with the camera’s metering.
-Whenever the composition or the light in the scene changes, reevaluate the exposure compensation.
+Whenever the composition or the light in the scene changes, reevaluate the exposure compensation value.
 This is a quick adjustment tool, not a set it and forget it method.

 #4: Use Manual Exposure Mode

 Automatic modes make general global adjustments to the settings.
 The camera can analyze the data, but it cannot see the scene.
 It doesn’t understand the composition is mostly snow glistening in the sunlight.
 Therefore, the camera cannot make the proper adjustments for exposure or white balance.

 Since the camera doesn’t know how to interpret the scene, the photographer can switch to manual mode and choose the aperture, shutter speed, and ISO, thus adapting and overcoming the camera’s limitations.